Pam Golding Project

-Awareness on pollution by setting up public display figurines made on Invasive Alien Species of Chinese Guava Wood in Mauritius:
+Awareness on pollution by setting up public display figurines made from Invasive Alien Species (IAS) of Chinese Guava Wood in Mauritius

 Environmental pollution has a detrimental effect on ecosystems, and is a proven cause of the deterioration in quality of air, water and soil as well as extinction of wildlife.
 An increasing amount of litter on the streets of Grand Baie has inspired Pam Golding Properties Mauritius to inspire the community to help look after the popular village environment that is so well loved by locals and tourists alike.

 The real-estate agency has partnered with Environmental Protection & Conservation Organisation (EPCO) to produce an exhibition that will drive a better understanding of environmental value among Mauritians as ‘ecological citizens’.
 With the underlying message to keep the environment clean for future generations, Pam Golding Properties and EPCO came up with an innovative idea to create figurines made from discarded wood trees and alien vegetation such as guava wood.
 These artworks will be showcased in an Environmental Exhibition at Grand Bay Coeur de Ville from 5-9 June 2019.
 Afterwards they will be placed at key focal points in the surrounding areas as a constant reminder to the public to keep their environment clean.

 “They say a picture is worth a thousand words, and we believe a sculptural figure is worth as much, if not more,” says Richard Haller, director at Pam Golding Properties Mauritius.
 “Every parent is looking for the best thing for their children when it comes to shelter, clothes, food or education.
 When it comes to the environment, we should all be conscious of how our actions today may impact our children’s environment tomorrow.”

 Guava wood and other discarded wood